29988122/Fate-Grand-Order_Lua/README.md

 Consider another example:
 ```
 Support_PreferredServants = "waver.png, tamamo.png"
-Support_PreferredCEs = "lunchtime.png, maid_in_halloween.png"
+Support_PreferredCEs = "*lunchtime.png, maid_in_halloween.png" -- prepend a * if you want to make sure it is MLB (Max Level Break, hence the star sign.)
 ```
 And the script will search for:

-• Waver + Lunchtime
+• Waver + *Max Level Break* Lunchtime

 • Waver + Maid in Halloween

-• Tamamo + Lunchtime
+• Tamamo + *Max Level Break* Lunchtime

 • Tamamo + Maid in Halloween

-And select it **immediately** once the script found it.
+And select it **immediately** once the script found any of them.

-Your screenshot can be anything as long as it is inside the area outlined in red:
+Your screenshot can be anything, as long as it's inside the area outlined in red:
 ![support_list_region](https://raw.githubusercontent.com/29988122/Fate-Grand-Order_Lua/master/docs/support_list_region.png)

----
+***

 If the servant/CE is not found in the support list, the script will click refresh as many times as defined in ```Support_MaxUpdates```.

 If this limit is reached, the script will use the ```Support_FallbackTo``` option to decide what do next.
 The options are the same as in ```Support_SelectionMode```.
-So, for instance, if the script is setup like this:
+So, for instance, if the script is set up like this:

 ```
 Support_SelectionMode = "preferred"
 Support_PreferredServants = "waver4.png"
-Support_PreferredCEs = "*maid_in_halloween.png" -- prepend a * if you want to make sure it is MLB(Max Level Break, hence the star sign.)
+Support_PreferredCEs = "*maid_in_halloween.png" -- prepend a * if you want to make sure it is MLB (Max Level Break, hence the star sign.)
 Support_MaxUpdates = 3
 Support_FallbackTo = "first"
 ```